Privacy Policy

 6. Who do we share your personal data with?

-We do not share your personal data with any third parties for their own purposes and so you will not receive any communications from third parties because of giving us your personal data.
-We may need to share limited personal data with our service providers who help us to prepare and send you, our communications.
-However, we do not allow these organisations to use your personal data for their own purposes and take care to ensure that they keep your personal data secure and delete it when it is no longer needed.
+We do not share your personal data with any third parties for their purposes.
+So you will not receive any communications from third parties because of giving us your personal data.
+We may need to share limited personal data with our service providers, who help us to prepare and send you, our communications.
+However, we do not allow these organisations to use your personal data for their purposes and take care to ensure that they keep your personal data secure and delete it when it is no longer needed.

 We may disclose your personal data in the good faith belief that such action is necessary to: